gregnk/discord-attachments-downloader/README.md

 discord-attachments-downloader
 ====================================
-A script which automatically downloads the attachments of Discord messages from a Discord data package.
+A program which automatically downloads the attachments of Discord messages from a Discord data package.

 No selfbot or login required.